 An intense design sprint week followed where students were asked consider and make improvements to the tent and decrease the Soloist's carbon footprint.
 This concluded with a presentation to the designers at Alpkit and students were asked to explain their design solutions, talk through how these would deliver benefits to the user, and justify use of data gathered through the LCA methodology.

-Alpkit on their experience taking part:
+Alpkit speaking about their experience taking part

 “We were approached by NTU to take part in the project and were instantly hooked.
 We could see a huge amount of value in not only taking a snapshot of our carbon footprint but also having NTU students present a post-LCA with suggested carbon-reducing changes.
 Through their presentations, students suggested many useful alternative materials.
 Such insights are invaluable and allow us to develop for the future, keeping pace with the ever-changing landscape of material science.